 Benefits of manual GPS configuration

-If the manual configuration is done correctly, your Halo Collar's GPS signal level settings will be customized to work as accurately as possible on your property, ensuring that your pup receives corrections at the right times.
+If the manual configuration is done correctly, your Halo Collar's GPS signal level settings will be customized to work as accurately as possible on your property, ensuring that your pup receives preventions at the right times.

 Risks of manual GPS configuration